 Fayed, H. A. E.-K. S., 2002.
 The impact of Gats: a case study of tourism development in Egypt.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: